Henry MacShane O'Neill: Early life

 Henry was born to the ruling family of Ulster at the time.
 His father is known to history as "Shane the Proud", though in his own lifetime he went by Sean Donnellach O'Neill, as he was fostered by the Donnelly clan.
 It is believed Henry's mother was Catherine MacDonnell, Shane's first wife, which makes him one of Shane's oldest and legitimate children.
 He had many half brothers, but his only full brother was Shane Og, Shane O'Neill's oldest son.

 He was fostered in the households of the O'Cahan's, the O'Cuinn's and possibly MacDonnell Gallowglass, due to the danger posed by other O'Neill family members.
 Henry led his half brothers Hugh Gavelagh and Con MacShane O'Neill.
-Collectively the brothers were known as the "Mac Shanes", and waged a continual war from 1583 to 1591 for domination of Ulster with the backing of a Scottish army made up of Macleans and MacDonnells.
+Collectively the brothers were known as the "MacShanes", and waged a continual war from 1583 to 1591 for domination of Ulster with the backing of a Scottish army made up of Macleans and MacDonnells.

+In the late 1570s, Sir William Drury detected in Hugh O'Neill, Earl of Tyrone, an ambition to become clan chief.
+He advised, as a further precaution, that Henry MacShane O'Neill should be maintained as a check on him.